anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 A strict interpretation of this wording where "construction of the response" refers to the JSON structure only would rule out the use of (#profiles) extension identifiers, which are in common use in RDAP.
-This document updates the guidance.
+This document clarifies the guidance.
 For responses to queries other than "/help", a response MUST include in the "rdapConformance" array only those extension identifiers necessary for a client to deserialize the JSON and understand the semantic meaning of the